 So, you want to know how I became an artist?

 I live and create in the Western North Carolina mountains.
 I grew up in Vermont as a single child until the age of 10 when I gained four brothers through the marriage of my mother and father to my step father and stepmother.
 Whoa!
 After one year of art school at Portland school of art that I couldn’t attend a second year because of financial reasons, I basically flunked out of a state college due to lack of inspiration.
-With that blunder which caused confusion in my head about what to do next, I moved thankfully with my parents to North Carolina in 1996 and found my way making money to pay the bills at an awesome restaurant called La Caterina where I met and worked with people near and dear to me.
-I met my future husband living in the same apartment building and we decided to open up Plumbing contracting business where I would do the book work so we could be self-employed.
+With that blunder which caused confusion in my head about what to do next, I moved thankfully with my parents to North Carolina in 1996 and found my way making money to pay the bills at an amazing Italian restaurant where I met and worked with people near and dear to me.
+While managing this restaurant, I met my future husband living in the same apartment building and we decided to open up a plumbing contracting business where I would do the book work so we could be self-employed.
 We had that self-employed dream!
 We decided to work on the dream of my husband’s for five years and then we’d start to focus on my dream.
 Although I didn’t know what that dream was, I knew it had to do with MAKING ART EVERYDAY…I learned and loved a whole lot in the 10 years I worked with LEAF festival where I collaborated with an incredible team of creatives and folks who have a passion for spreading good cheer with art and music from around the world.
 My own passion for art installation was born festooning the grand spaces on the grounds of the festival.
 Fast forward to 2017 after 14 years of working closely with my husband as the founding partner for a plumbing company, my dream had come to fruition.
 I had made the transition over the course of almost a year and a half to becoming a full-time artist.
 I am beyond grateful to presently have an ever-growing community in which I may collaborate and share ideas with plus a wonderful home studio.
-I’ve been loving traveling a bit making art wherever I go, and look forward to planning some artful trips in 2019.
-I also am thankful to be able to offer art workshops at Studio 141 at the Hatchery in the River Arts District in Asheville.
+I also am thankful to be able to offer art workshops all over the Asheville, NC area!